Property Taxes & Assessment

 - Through monthly pre-authorized tax payments:

-- January through June instalment payments are 10% of the previous year's tax levy
+- January through June instalment payments are 10 per cent of the previous year's tax levy

 - July through October instalment payments are adjusted to reflect increase/decrease in the current year's total levy